lodeguns/Solids-classification-3D-CNN-3D-GradCam/README.md

 Set in your experiment the folders: data_solid, test_solid, labels_solid.

+The model is so simple that reach the 100% of accuracy on the test set in the 4th epoch.

 ### Test the features
 Once you run the model, in the training are saved all the numpy matrices of gradients, weights, etc.. these one could be checked with the script test_feature.py.
 Whit this script you can walk around the filters and check in which way the CNN works.